coherentsolutionsinc/anywhere-configuration/README.md

 > It should be noted that current directory is always scanned during assemblies lookup.

-**ADAPTER** variables are consumed by the concrete adapter and have the following format: **ANYWHERE_ADAPTER_\{INDEX\}_\{VARIABLE_NAME\}** where:
+**LOCAL** variables are consumed by both configuration engine and configuration adapter.
+They have the following format: **ANYWHERE_ADAPTER_\{INDEX\}_\{VARIABLE_NAME\}** where:

 * **ANYWHERE_ADAPTER** is a predefined prefix, only variables with this prefix are scanned by the engine.
 * **\{INDEX\}** is a zero based index of the adapter being configured.
 * **\{VARIABLE_NAME\}** is a name of the actual variable.

-> When configuring multiple adapters the indexes should be sequential i.e. 0, 1, 2, ..., N. Any gap between indexes is threated as end of adapters list and the rest of adapters is ignored.
+> When configuring multiple configuration adapters the indexes should be sequential i.e. 0, 1, 2, ..., N. Any gap between indexes is threated as end of adapters list and the rest of configuration is ignored.

-Adapter is identified and loaded using values of two variables:
+Configuration engine identifies configuration adapter using two environment variables:

-* **TYPE_NAME (required)** - the full name of the adapters type i.e. `CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile.AnyWhereKeyPerFileConfigurationSourceAdapter`.
+* **TYPE_NAME (required)** - the full type name of the configuration adapters type i.e. `CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile.AnyWhereKeyPerFileConfigurationSourceAdapter`.
 * **ASSEMBLY_NAME (required)** - the name of the assembly where type is located i.e. `CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile`.

 All additional parameters required by the underlying `IConfigurationSource` are passed using the same mechanism and can be consumed using provided `IAnyWhereConfigurationEnvironmentReader`.